videojs/video.js/docs/guides/plugins.md

 ## Writing an Advanced Plugin

-Video.js 6 introduces advanced plugins: these are plugins that share a similar API with basic plugins, but are class-based and offer a range of extra features out of the box.
+Video.js 6 introduced advanced plugins: these are plugins that share a similar API with basic plugins, but are class-based and offer a range of extra features out of the box.

 While reading the following sections, you may want to refer to the [Plugin API docs][api-plugin] for more detail.